flower-spring/springlobby0.268-alternative/README.md

 &nbsp;
 &nbsp;

-# Contact/infos about springlobby0.268-alternative:
+# Contact/infos about springlobby0.268-alternative:<a id="Level_4_summary"></a>

 You could contact me on discord, github or in springlobby: my pseudo is flower.
 &nbsp;
 &nbsp;

-# Installer :
+&nbsp;

+# The exes at https://github.com/flower-spring/springlobby0.268-alternative/releases/tag/1 :<a id="Level_5_summary"></a>

 I didn't uploaded an installer like the original lobby had with an installation in Program Files(x86).
 It took time to understand how to do.
 Maybe in the future I'll upload one.
+For the moment, you should have the choice between

+-  an exe (22Mb)
-For the moment, you should have the choice between an exe, and an installer (it's the same program, except the installer has a smaller size (about 6Mb)).
+- an installer (witch contain the same exe (22Mb), except the installer has a smaller size (about 6Mb) and you need more steps to obtain the exe(22Mb) after you have downloaded the installer(6Mb)).
 &nbsp;
 &nbsp;
+&nbsp;

-# Readme from springlobby original (https://github.com/springlobby/springlobby)
+# Readme from springlobby original (https://github.com/springlobby/springlobby)<a id="Level_6_summary"></a>

 all installation information can be found here: https://github.com/springlobby/springlobby/wiki/Install